 - Diffuse nonspecific radiation of pain into both buttocks

-- Patients may wake up in morning with pain and stiffness
+- Patients may wake up in the morning with pain and stiffness

 About 80% of the patients have buttock pain – 80%

 Enthesitis is present in 85%.
-Pain at the site of enthesisits like back of heel [Achilles tendon insertion], heel [ plantar fasciitis] occur in 30-50% of the cases.
+Pain at the site of enthesitis like the back of the heel [Achilles tendon insertion], heel [ plantar fasciitis] occurs in 30-50% of the cases.

-About 15% patients report dactylitis which means inflammation of a digit.
+About 15% of patients report dactylitis which means inflammation of a digit.